See the past, present, and future through Nagoya architecture.

 Oasis 21

 Right next door to Nagoya TV Tower, you will see a very odd flat disc hovering above the ground, most likely with a lot of noise coming from below.
-This is the “Spaceship Aqua”, which is part of Oasis 21, Nagoya’s futuristic structure that has an accessible glass roof that covers an open space below that is often used for events such as small music festivals, cosplay competitions, pop-up markets, and even a skating rink in the winter.
-It also acts as a public transport hub, with a bus station and links to multiple train lines.
-It has a variety of shops such as the popular Jump Comic shop selling all sorts of goods from comics such as One Piece and Naruto.
+This is the “Spaceship Aqua”, which is part of Oasis 21.
+This futuristic structure has an accessible glass roof that covers the open space below, and is often used for events such as small music festivals, cosplay competitions, pop-up markets, and even a skating rink in the winter.
+It also acts as a public transport hub, with a bus station and links to multiple train lines underneath.
+It has a variety of shops such as the popular Jump Comic shop, which sells all sorts of goods from comics such as One Piece and Naruto.

 Oasis 21 (オアシス21)